chikiulo/yisi/README.md

 which are used primarily for unit-testing.
 See `$YISI_HOME/test/Makefile` for examples of how to call these programs, if interested.

-Pretrained word embeddings for evaluating lexical semantic similarity on WMT monolingual data are available for download at: http://chikiu-jackie-lo.org/home/index.php/yisi
+## Pretrained word embeddings for YiSi-1
+Unit vectors built by word2vec trained on the latest WMT translation task monolingual data are available for download at: http://chikiu-jackie-lo.org/home/index.php/yisi

 ## References
 [In progress]

-## Acknowledgement
+## Acknowledgements
 I would like to give special thanks to the following people:

 Darlene Stewart, for her major efforts in defense coding and packaging the software.
 This release would be in a much worse shape without her covering up the potholes lying everywhere.